romigrou/ssim/README.md

 The following table gives the maximum errors of global and per-pixel SSIMs depending on whether the library was built with single or double internal precision.
 Those errors are relative to a fully quad-precision (128-bit) reference implementation.
-As you can see, the double precision is almost as precise as the `float` API allows;
+As you can see, the double precision is almost as precise as the `float` API allows.
 The single precision version should nonetheless be precise enough for most applications.

 |                  | Average<br>Global Error | Maximum<br>Global Error | Average<br>Per-Pixel Error | Maximum<br>Per-Pixel Error |